Mobile app marketing strategies

 Any app developer that wants their mobile app to live a long life knows the development stage never really ends.
 Updates are vital to keep an app going.
 This does not only mean fixing bugs and adding new features.
 It also implies removing, simplifying or improving on unpopular features and personalizing the user experience as much as possible.
 An app that is not updated regularly will sadly not stand the test of time.

-Final thoughts on what to do after launching a mobile app
+Final thoughts on mobile app marketing strategies

-You may have developed the most revolutionary and exciting mobile app of the year or even the decade, but without continuous maintenance and support, it may soon go downhill.
+You may have developed the most revolutionary and exciting mobile app marketing strategies of the year or even the decade, but without continuous maintenance and support, it may soon go downhill.
 What happens after your product is developed is just as important as the development stage itself if you want it to be successful and profitable in the long run.
 We hope these tips are helpful when planning your post-launch strategy.